Installation Guide

 Settings

 Access Manusly settings by pressing Ctrl + , (Windows/Linux) or Cmd + , (macOS).
-The settings window displays your account information including your name, email, subscription type (Free, Premium, Pro, or Trial), and expiration date.
+The settings window displays your account information including your name, email, plan (Free, Pro, or Ultra), and expiration date.
 It also provides comprehensive configuration options for all Manusly features through a tabbed interface.

 The settings window with tabs for account, appearance, editor, syntax colors, Git, Zotero, custom snippets, keyboard shortcuts, AI configuration, and feedback.